balub/pgroonga.github.io/tutorial/index.md

 SELECT * FROM memos WHERE content &@~ 'PGroonga OR PostgreSQL';
 --  id |                            content
 -- ----+----------------------------------------------------------------
---   3 | PGroonga is a PostgreSQL extension that uses Groonga as index.
+--   3 | PGroonga is a PostgreSQL extension that uses Groonga as an index.
 --   1 | PostgreSQL is a relational database management system.
 -- (2 rows)
 ```

-Query syntax is similar to syntax of Web search engine ( `keyword1 OR keyword2` means `OR` search and `keyword1 keyword2` means `AND` search ).
+Query syntax is similar to the syntax of Web search engines ( `keyword1 OR keyword2` means `OR` search and `keyword1 keyword2` means `AND` search ).
-For example, you can use `OR` to merge result sets of performing full text search by two or more words.
+For example, you can use `OR` to merge result sets by performing a full text search by two or more words.
 In the above example, you get a merged result set.
-The merged result set has records that includes `PGroonga` or `PostgreSQL`.
+The merged result set has records that include `PGroonga` or `PostgreSQL`.

 See [Groonga document](http://groonga.org/docs/reference/grn_expr/query_syntax.html) for full query syntax.